rails/rails/guides/source/getting_started.md

 ### Allowing the update of fields

-The model file, +app/models/post.rb+ is about as simple as it can get:
+The model file, `app/models/post.rb` is about as simple as it can get:

 ```ruby
 class Post < ActiveRecord::Base
 end
 ```

-There isn't much to this file - but note that the +Post+ class inherits from +ActiveRecord::Base+.
+There isn't much to this file - but note that the `Post` class inherits from `ActiveRecord::Base`.
 Active Record supplies a great deal of functionality to your Rails models for free, including basic database CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models to one another.

 Rails includes methods to help you secure some of your model fields.
-Open the +app/models/post.rb+ file and edit it:
+Open the `app/models/post.rb` file and edit it:

 ```ruby
 class Post < ActiveRecord::Base